rocky-linux/documentation/docs/guides/email/postfix_reporting.md

 `dnf install postfix mailx`

-!!! important "Rocky Linux 9.0 Changes"
+!!! warning "Rocky Linux 9.0 Changes"

     This procedure works perfectly fine in Rocky Linux 9.0.
 The difference here is where the `mailx` command comes from.
 While you can install it by name in 8.x, `mailx` comes from the appstream package `s-nail` in 9.0.
 To install the needed packages, you need to use: